-Check your sources: is a ‘fact’ scientifically validated or reported by a trusted academic / research-based source?
+Check your sources: is a ‘fact’ scientifically validated or reported by a trusted academic / research-based publication or organisation?

-Avoid the cult of personality + ‘opinion media’.
-Opinions are cheap – just because someone confidently gobs-off on YouTube or Facebook, it doesn’t mean they have any greater access to truth.
+Avoid the cult of personality + ‘opinion social media’.
+Opinions are cheap – just because someone confidently gobs-off on YouTube or Facebook, it doesn’t mean they have any greater access to truth, or any journalistic credentials.

 If you feel low, anxious or isolated, get support – access low cost therapy or talk to someone who is a good listener.

 Reach out and ask for help or more contact with loved ones.
-Make this a Facetime, Skype or Zoom virual coffee if meeting up in person is impossible.
+Make this a Facetime, Skype or Zoom virtual coffee if meeting up in person is impossible.

 To help family members or friends who are at risk, you need to access whether to intervene or offer empathic support from a distance.
-Listening with empathy can help people feel less alone.
+Listening with empathy, and holding a safe space to discuss deeper feelings, can help people feel less alone.

-This brilliant graphic – The Conspiracy Chart from Abbie Richards – helps highlight the slippery slope and brings more awareness.
+The Conspiracy Chart from Abbie Richards helps highlight the slippery slope and brings more awareness.

 Where are you on the Conspiracy Theory Chart?